 Heavy Duty Bilstein Shock Absorbers

-I replace my stock shock absorbers with four Bilsteins.
+I replaced my stock shock absorbers with four Bilsteins.
 Check the specs to choose the right ones for the front and rear.
 The shocks pictured here are for the front.

 Before starting my project, I got a couple of installation bids and realized that it would cost me twice as much in labor.
 I reviewed the Hellwig installation instructions and decided to take on the installation of the anti-sway bars myself.
 I found a reputable RV alignment shop to install the Bilstein shocks and do a front-end alignment.